Contrast-Security-OSS/docs/content/admin/onboard_team/CreateGroups.md

  * **Admin:** Responsible for configuration of the organization with the ability to license applications, manage user accounts and perform other advanced configuration functions.

 * In the **Application Access** fields, define access as a pairing of application(s) and role.
- * In the multiselect field, select a single application, multiple applications or all applications.
+ * In the multiselect field, choose a single application, multiple applications or all applications.
 You can also choose to have **Applications onboarded to group**, which allows you to grant group access to individual applications during onboarding.
  * In the dropdown menu, select the role you want to provide to those applications.
  * Click **Add Access** to define separate application and role assignment(s) in a separate line.